ArachnidAbby/BCL/readme.md

 //  fizzbuzz program
 // ===================

-import stdlib; // will later be an auto-import
+import stdlib::*; // will later be an auto-import

 define main() {
     for i in 0..100 {